 Most people are surprised to learn that there are an estimated 5,000 captive tigers in America.
 That’s more than all wild tigers across Asia.
-Almost 95 percent are privately owned, often by people not trained to care for animals in general, let alone tigers.
-Alarmingly, there is no accurate record or system to determine the actual number of tigers in the country, where they are, or what happens to them after they die.
+Almost 95 percent of captive tigers are privately owned, often by people not trained to care for animals in general, let alone tigers.

 In April 2016, the US government tightened regulations around captive tigers and made it more difficult for these animals to filter into and bolster the illegal wildlife trade.
 More than 450,000 WWF supporters called on the US government to help make these new federal rules happen.